 When we accept Jesus’s work we are given a totally new identity.
 This new identity frees us from judging ourselves, or others based on the things we have done (or not done) with our lives.

-In this new Identity we can learn to be different people than we once were, and we can be gracious and respectful of people that we once had rejected.
-With this new identity we can ask God to work in our lives, while at the same time understanding that our identity has nothing to do with our performance.
+In this new Identity, we can learn to be different people than we once were, and we can be gracious and respectful of people that we once had rejected.
+With this new identity, we can ask God to work in our lives while at the same time understanding that our identity has nothing to do with our performance.

 Not only does God repair broken people, and draw people together as a community, he urges them to move forward his restoring grace into every area of life.

-God plan is to restore our world, rather than to abandon it, and He has made us partners with him in this work of restoration.
+God’s plan is to restore our world, rather than to abandon it, and He has made us partners with him in this work of restoration.
 Just as the Father sent Jesus in the power of the Holy Spirit, we have been sent with that same Spirit to restore all things to God the Father through Jesus.
-The need for restoration is all around us, in every career and calling.
+The need for repair is all around us, in every career and calling.
 As we open our eyes to the challenges around us, we imagine how things might be different if they were to experience God’s grace, and we work to see that grace extend more and more.

 As we start to realize how much God has given us, we begin to focus on ourselves less, and focus more on the needs of others.
 We begin to give our time and our talents and our resources to other people.
 We begin to love people the way that God loved us.
 We look for opportunities to practice generosity.
 And as we begin to focus on giving rather than taking, we see how generosity is God’s plan for all of us.
-It causes us to see our dependence on God, and allows us to care for others even though we still have needs of our own.
+It causes us to see our dependence on God and allows us to care for others even though we still have needs of our own.